maheshh10/Car-Price-Prediction/README.md

 # Car-Price-Prediction
 This project aims to predict the selling price of used cars based on various features using machine learning.

-# Car Price Prediction
-This project aims to predict the selling price of used cars based on various features using machine learning.

 ## Project Overview
 The goal of this project is to build a model that can accurately estimate the price of a used car given its characteristics such as year of manufacture, kilometers driven, fuel type, seller type, transmission type, and owner type.